 📍 La Boulange Saint Georges – 6 Pl.
 Saint-Georges – 31000 Toulouse

-8. Toulouse violets, one of Toulouse’s specialities that delight the South West and beyond
+8. Violettes de Toulouse, one of the Toulouse specialties that delight the South West and beyond.

 📍 Maison Pillon

-After tasting the previous 9 specialities, how about finishing off with a little cachou Lajaunie?
-Known for its digestive virtues, this little square with licorice and natural mint flavor was invented in 1880 by Léon Lajaunie from Toulouse!
+After tasting the previous 9 specialties, why not finish with a little cachou Lajaunie?
+Known for its digestive virtues, this little square candy with licorice and natural mint aroma was invented in 1880 by Léon Lajaunie from Toulouse!
+Now you know.